Ashfinn/awareness/README.md

     - [ ] do a theme overhaul
     - [ ] add components to the websites
     - [ ] prevent XXS and CSRF attacks
+    - [ ] hover effects
+    - [ ] have the contact us form be there to give us more information